Paying Tribute to Rosa Parks On Transit Equity Day

-Annually, February 4 is celebrated nationally as Transit Equity Day.
-This day honors civil rights activist Rosa Parks on her birthday.
-Parks is best remembered for her brave act of resistance in 1955, when she refused to give up her seat to a white man in Montgomery, Alabama.
-Her actions inspired the local Black community to organize the Montgomery Bus Boycott, led by Rev. Dr. Martin Luther King, Jr.
+Rosa Parks is commemorated twice a year.
+Parks is best remembered for her brave act of resistance on December 1, 1955, when she refused to give up her bus seat to a white man in Montgomery, Alabama.
+Her actions inspired the local Black community to organize the Montgomery Bus Boycott, led by Rev. Dr. Martin Luther King, Jr. Annually, December 1 is remembered as Rosa Parks Day.
+Additionally, Rosa Park's birthday, February 4, is celebrated nationally as Transit Equity Day.

 Our mission is to move people and connect places with seamless, equitable transportation options that are safe, environmentally responsible, and support economic growth and vibrancy in Montgomery County.